 • advanced product filtering

 Integrating advanced features such as booking systems, CRM systems, and other third-party services can further elevate costs.
 For example, a booking system can cost between £200 and £1,000, while CRM integrations may range from £500 to £3,000.
 These advanced functionalities are essential for creating a high-quality ecommerce experience but come with higher development and maintenance costs.
+E-commerce websites usually incur higher maintenance costs, typically ranging from £150 to £500 per month.

 Monthly and Ongoing Costs